airpwr/airpwr/README.md

 A package manager and environment to provide consistent tooling for software teams.

-`Airpower`, or `pwr`, manages software packages using container technology and allows users to configure local PowerShell sessions to their need.
-A standardized project script integrates seamlessly with `pwr` providing common packages and build commands spec which can be kept in source control for consistency across environments.
+Airpower manages software packages using container technology and allows users to configure local PowerShell sessions to their need.
+Airpower seamlessly integrates common packages with a standardized project script for providing build commands which can be kept in source control for consistency across environments.

 # Requirements